pantheon-systems/documentation/source/content/guides/drupal-9-migration/05-drupal-9-to-pantheon.md

 - Partial `drupal-9/prepare-local-environment.md` says to install the terminus site clone plugin, but I'm not sure this is used?
   - Partial defines a $SITE env var, but we might want to define others...
 - I kept referring to the "old site".. not sure if there's a better way to phrase it
-- Site structure.. seems like nice info to include, but not sure about current location
+- Site structure.. seems like nice info to include, but not sure about the current spot in the doc
+- `composer show`
+- have them remove packages from their list that we already include (drupal/core-recommended, drupal/core-composer-scaffold..)?  wikimedia merge plugin?
+- have them add their "repositories" section to composer.json before adding packages?
+- instructions for importing database and files

 ## Will This Guide Work for Your Site?